Chasson Randle

-Chasson Randle (born February 5, 1993) is an American professional basketball player for London Lions.
+Chasson Randle (born February 5, 1993) is an American professional basketball player.
 He played college basketball for the Stanford Cardinal.
 As a senior in 2014–15, he was considered one of the top point guards in the country.
 Born in Rock Island, Illinois, Randle played basketball for Rock Island High School.

 High school career

 Randle was a highly recruited player out of Rock Island High School.
 He had led his school to its first Illinois state title, and shared Illinois Mr. Basketball honors with East Aurora's Ryan Boatright in 2011.
 He had his best season as a senior recording 22.3 points per game and 7.7 rebounds per game.
 Randle is Rock Island's all-time leader in scoring with 2,159 points and rebounding with 773 boards.
 He was named in ESPN 100 top recruits for 2011 receiving a grading of 94, while ranking 60th nationally and 10th in the point guard position.
 Scout.com ranked him 61st nationally and 12th in the point guard position, while Rivals.com ranked him 78th nationally and 20th at shooting guard.
 He was also selected to the 2008, 2009 and 2010 All-Tournament teams at the prestigious State Farm Holiday Classic held in Bloomington-Normal, IL.